sehlen-bsi/botan-docs/src/07_pubkey.rst

 .. |mathD| replace:: :math:`d`

 * [Kyber-R3]_ notes that implementations of the 90s variant may be vulnerable to timing attacks if the used AES is not constant time.
-However, like all of botan's AES implementations, the one used for Kyber's 90s versions is.
+However, like all of Botan's AES implementations, the one used for Kyber's 90s versions is.
-* Regarding side-channel attacks, Botan's operations after step 2 are crucial.
-Therefore, ``pointwise_acc_montgomery``, ``invntt``, ``to_message``, and the subtraction and reduction are constant-time implementations.
+* Modular operations are performed with Barrett and Montgomery reductions.